Pussy Riot not a big hit with Russian pop stars

 "What is so great about Pussy Riot that all these international stars support them?" asked veteran Russian singer Valeria on her personal website.
 "They must be saying this because someone ordered them to."

-Music insiders say Russia's biggest stars may be wary of falling out with President Vladimir Putin for fear of jeopardizing their main source of income - high-paying private concerts for the super-rich.
+Music insiders say Russia's biggest stars may be wary of falling out with President Vladimir Putin for fear of jeopardising their main source of income - high-paying private concerts for the super-rich.

 Others may be concerned that taking a stand against Kremlin could cut their time on state television, they said.